-Funds For Learning will be hosting a webinar to walk through any updates, next steps following the close of initial filing window and the second filing window.
+Funds For Learning will be hosting a webinar on February 17th at 11:00 AM Eastern.
 Join us as we answer key questions and gain additional information.

 Time: 11:00 AM Eastern Time

 Scheduling conflict?
 No worries.
-All registrants will receive a link to a recording of the Emergency Connectivity Fund (ECF) Webinar.
+All registrants will receive a link to a recording of the Webinar.

 Emergency Connectivity Fund